monero-project/monero-site/_i18n/en/resources/moneropedia/tail-emission.md

 ### Why

 Miners need an incentive to mine.
-Because of the dynamic blocksize, competition between miners will cause fees to decrease.
+Because of the dynamic blocksize, competition between @miners will cause fees to decrease.
 If mining is not profitable due to a high cost and low reward, miners lose their incentive and will stop mining, reducing the security of the network.

 Tail emission ensures that a dynamic block size and fee market can develop.